So, why do I keep mentioning the Wiener Library?

 Once the initial record cards have been located, the tricky part starts – trying to understand the ancient file references that can be found on the cards, and then trying to find the documents that the file numbers refer to …

 I shouldn’t complain, though: many will find nothing here to satisfy their need to know, despite the size of the database.
-As we know only too well from this Kitchener work, so many records get destroyed in war time.
+As we know only too well from this Kitchener work, so many records were destroyed during and after the war.
 With the ITSD, whether family members appear in the database rather grimly depends on how they died (or indeed, if they survived).
-And in this sense, at least, I was ‘fortunate’ in finding quite a lot of documented information.

 There is a detailed FAQs page on the ITS website, if you’d like to know more about what it offers, which you can also read through here: FAQ_International Tracing Service.